-Median annual-adjusted gross income Median household income-shall mean the median household income published for Monroe County on an annual basis by the U.S. Department of Housing and Urban Development.
+Median household annual gross income shall mean the median household income published for Monroe County on an annual basis by the U.S. Department of Housing and Urban Development.

 Dormitory Housing shall mean housing with three or more bedrooms with shared kitchen and living facilities rented to unrelated individuals in each room that are required to be employed by the owner or a related party of the property owner (related party defined as having at least 50% of the underlying ownership of the property being the same as the business the individual tenants work for).
 Individuals occupying dormitory housing shall income and rent qualify individually for each bedroom.
 Each kitchen facility will define one dwelling unit with a maximum of six bedrooms per unit.